 SSM Health in St. Louis, MO is actively seeking a BC/BE General Orthopedic Surgeon to join our growing 19-member Orthopedics team which consists of 18 Orthopedic Surgeons and 1 Physiatrist.
 Our Physician Organization has over 300 employed physicians including a large primary care base which results in a strong referral network.
 Our dynamic team of colleagues offers a phenomenal practice environment for the incoming physician.
-The ideal candidate will be a BC/BE General Orthopedic Surgeon, fellowship trained in Joint Reconstruction, Trauma, Foot & Ankle or Spine.
+The ideal candidate will be a BC/BE General Orthopedic Surgeon, fellowship trained in Joint Reconstruction.
 The group is seeking a candidate with excellent clinical skills and experience in the full range of general orthopedic care.
 Weekend call for this position is 1:7 and will be located in St. Louis County at SSM Health DePaul Hospital which has recently completed a $22 Million project on campus to create a destination orthopedic center.
 The project included the expansion of the SSM Health Joint Replacement Center at DePaul Hospital, an inpatient unit that received its fourth Gold Seal designation from the Joint Commission in December of 2015.
 Additionally, the project included new orthopedic clinic facilities, outpatient therapy, imaging, and conference space for education and seminars.

 Competitive 3-year income guarantee plus the ability to earn over the income guarantee based on a generous productivity-based compensation plan.
 Comprehensive benefit package including relocation allowance; paid malpractice, retirement programs; health/dental/vision insurance and CME allowance.